Big Five personality traits: Common mental disorders

 The predictive effects of the Big Five personality traits relate mostly to social functioning and rules-driven behavior and are not very specific for prediction of particular aspects of behavior.
 For example, it was noted by all temperament researchers that high neuroticism precedes the development of all common mental disorders and is not associated with personality.
 Further evidence is required to fully uncover the nature and differences between personality traits, temperament and life outcomes.
 Social and contextual parameters also play a role in outcomes and the interaction between the two is not yet fully understood.
-Recent updates emphasize its growing utility, especially in the diagnosis of mental health conditions, showing its contiguous value in clinical psychology.
+The dimensional trait models of the ICD‐11 and DSM‐5 Section III were explicitly made consistent with the FFM.
+The FFM is also the personality and temperament foundation for the Hierarchical Taxonomy of Psychopathology.

 Career, education, and life transitions

 Personality can sometimes be flexible and measuring the big five personality for individuals as they enter certain stages of life may predict their educational identity.
 Recent studies have suggested the likelihood of an individual's personality affecting their educational identity.
 It is also believed that the Big Five traits are predictors of future performance outcomes to varying degrees.
 Specific facets of the Big Five traits are also thought to be indicators of success in the workplace, and each individual facet can give a more precise indication as to the nature of a person.
 Different traits' facets are needed for different occupations.
 Various facets of the Big Five traits can predict the success of people in different environments.
 The estimated levels of an individual's success in jobs that require public speaking versus one-on-one interactions will differ according to whether that person has particular traits' facets.